Regression Language Models for Code: Experiments: Ablations

 \subsection{Encoder-Decoder Settings}

-\underline{Custom Encoder Tokenizations:} We train an encoder–decoder from scratch and using SentencePiece \citep{sentencepiece} tokenization, compare using T5's default (32K tokens) \citep{t5} to a custom, compact ONNX-aware tokenizer (8K tokens) learned from plain-text ONNX dumps.
+\underline{Custom Encoder Tokenizations:} We train RLMs from scratch and compare using T5's default (32K tokens) \citep{t5} to a custom, compact ONNX-aware tokenizer (8K tokens) learned via SentencePiece tokenization \citep{sentencepiece} from plain-text ONNX dumps.
 The learned tokenizer merges frequent operator strings (e.g., \texttt{MaxPool}) and reduces token counts, allowing longer graphs per sequence.
 This leads to a marked improvement in Table \ref{tab:learned_tokenization}.

 \underline{Longer Sequence Lengths:} Using the learned tokenizer, increasing the encoder context allows the RLM to read more information about the graph, and thus improves rank correlation when using the same training procedure, with Spearman-$\rho$ rising from 0.819 (1K) to 0.838 (4K) in Table \ref{tab:seq_len}.